GU-CLASP/GU-CLASP.github.io/content/pages/people/sylvie-saget/index.md

 - Responsible conception and design methods

 - Social agents as tools in psychology

+My scientific journey:
+-- From Conversational AI to Pragmatics / Dialog modeling -- Pragmatics / Dialog modeling: From an activity / reasoning / process-based approach to the 1rst definition in term of kind of information/data using modern epistemology & cognitive sciences
+-- From modern epistemology to (Conversational) Agent theory and architecture -- And Back Again

+The key notions I am developing: Acceptance a belief-like doxastic state - caracterisation and representation of tools & much more!

 For more info please visit
 [FLOV personnal Webpage](https://www.gu.se/en/about/find-staff/sylviesaget) or [her LinkedIn profile](https://www.linkedin.com/in/sylviesaget/).